Tielson/Ignite-Shop/README.md

 ### Features

-- [x] Cadastros de produtos pelo Stripe.
+- [x] Product registrations through Stripe.
-- [x] Carrocel dos produtos com API do Stripe.
+- [x] Carousel of Stripe API products.
-- [x] Selecionar a camisa e fechar a compra pelo Stripe e retornar para pagina de sucesso.
+- [x] Select the shirt and close the purchase through Stripe and return to the success page.

 ### How to use